Checkist: How to transfer a domain name from Godaddy to Namecheap, in 50 minutes (15 steps)

 Log in to GoDaddy and make sure your domain contact emails for the specific domain are correct (registrar, administrative, technical, billing).
 You will need to have access to the administrative email to complete the transfer.
 If the contact details are not correct, and you try to correct them, you might lock the domain for 60 days.
 During the 60 days you will not be able to make any transfers.

-Steps for domain transfer from GoDaddy to NameCheap
+Steps for a domain name transfer from GoDaddy to NameCheap

 - Disable domain lock